MarkGeorge10/MarkGeorge10/README.md

 <h4>Machine Learning Projects</h4>

+- **AI-Driven News Intelligence Platform**
+  <br/>Used technology: Python, adversarial search algorithms, reinforcement learning techniques<br/>
+      This project delivers an automated news aggregation and curation system, combining web scraping, natural language processing (NLP), and user feedback mechanisms to streamline information consumption.
+The platform integrates two primary data
+       pipelines: (1) a third-party integration with Inoreader API, where a Python-based scraper collects and processes news articles before marking them as read, and (2) a user-configurable RSS feed management system.
+Users can dynamically add or remove RSS feeds via a Next.js dashboard, with all feed metadata stored in PostgreSQL.
+The scraper service automatically discovers and processes new content from these feeds, ensuring continuous data ingestion.

+  At the core of the platform is an NLP-powered classification engine that filters articles into "Important" or "Not Important" categories.
+Built using BERT-based models and fine-tuned with user feedback, the system continuously improves its
+       accuracy through iterative retraining.
+Additionally, the platform incorporates advanced text summarization techniques (e.g., PEGASUS-X) to generate concise, executive-style summaries of each article, complete with keyword extraction and source attribution.
+These summaries are presented alongside the original content, enabling users to quickly grasp key insights without sifting through lengthy articles.

+     The system is designed for scalability and user-centricity.
+A Next.js dashboard provides an intuitive interface for managing feeds, viewing summaries, and providing feedback on article relevance.
+Backend services, built with FastAPI and deployed on AWS, ensure high performance and reliability, while Docker containerization simplifies maintenance and scaling.
+By combining cutting-edge NLP techniques with robust engineering practices, this platform empowers users to stay informed efficiently, reducing information overload while maintaining context and accuracy.

 - **Intelligent Mancala game**
   <br/>Used technology: Python, adversarial search algorithms, reinforcement learning techniques<br/>
       Strategic Gameplay: Unleash the power of Minimax & Alpha-Beta Pruning for a tactical gaming experience and real-time Learning: Experience the magic of Q-Learning Reinforcement as the AI dynamically adapts.